 In addition, each partner must file an amended Wisconsin income tax return reporting his or her share of each adjustment made by the IRS to the partnership return.
+Each partner must attach an amended Schedule 3K-1 to the amended return filed.

 If the partnership and the partners file amended federal returns and the changes affect the Wisconsin net tax payable, the amount of a Wisconsin credit, a Wisconsin net operating loss carryforward, or a Wisconsin capital loss carryforward of a partner, both the partnership and the partners must file amended Wisconsin returns with the Department of Revenue within 90 days after filing the amended federal returns.